pssst/config/README.md

 ----------
 Created by
 [Christian](https://github.com/7-bit) & [Christian](https://github.com/cuhsat)
-just for the joy of it
+just for the joy of it.